 My Life As a Border Collie

-My Life as a Border Collie: Freedom from Codependency (Central Recovery Press, 2012) takes a serious and fun look at twelve behaviors that, in their more extreme forms, are associated with codependence.
-The book began by Johnston noticing behaviors in Daisy, her border collie mix, that resemble the codependent behaviors in herself which she has been working to moderate through her recovery.
+My Life as a Border Collie: Freedom from Codependency (Central Recovery Press, 2012) takes a serious and fun look at twelve behaviors associated with codependency.
+The book began by Johnston noticing behaviors in Daisy, her border collie mix, that resemble the behaviors associated with codependency which she had been working to moderate through her recovery.
 “Daily I am struck by our tendencies to attend to others, to herd, to over-react.”

 Smart: I can learn new tricks.